jensteele1/jensteele1.github.io/_research/school_to_work.md

 ## International Variation in Paths to the Labor Market

-Steele., J. L. (In press in 2023).
+Steele., J. L. (2024).
 Education and opportunity in Spain and the U.S.: Evidence from youth labor market entry. *International Journal of Education Economics and Development.* doi: 10.1504/IJEED.2024.10057537

 This work was undertaken at the [Madrid Institute for Advanced Study](https://www.madrid-ias.eu/index.php?id=3892&L=0%20) in Spain in spring 2022 with funding through the François Chevalier Fellowship program.